kurt-krueckeberg/pn/docs/notes.md

 ## Finding Relevant Scientific Literature

-These sites use AI to help you find relevant research articles.
+To help you find the most relevant researh articles these sites use artifical intelligence (ChatGPT and likely special types of databases
+).
 Both are currently free:

 1. [elicit.org](https://elicit.org)
 2. [SciSpace](https://typeset.io/)

 ### Elicit.org

-The Elict FAQS page [explains](https://elicit.org/faq#what-is-elicit):
+The Elict [FAQS page](https://elicit.org/faq#what-is-elicit) explains that

 > Elicit is a research assistant using language models like GPT-3 to automate parts of researchers’ workflows.
 Currently, the main workflow in Elicit is Literature Review.
 If you ask a question, Elicit will show relevant papers and summaries of key information about those papers in an easy-to-use table.

-See also Elicit's Youtube video: [How to use Elicit for empirical research](https://youtu.be/IYvnivEl8Hw)
+Elicit has a Youtube video on: [How to use Elicit for empirical research](https://youtu.be/IYvnivEl8Hw)

 ### SciSpace at <https://typeset.io/>

-[SciSpace](https://typeset.io/) goes even further with "AI" and helps you better comprehend articles.

-Here are two questions I asked on SciSpace:
+[SciSpace at https://typeset.io](https://typeset.io/) goes further with "AI" to help you better comprehend articles it finds.
+For example, here are two questions I asked on SciSpace:

 - [What are the Clinical Features of Idiopathic Neuropathy](https://typeset.io/search?q=What%20are%20the%20clinical%20features%20of%20idiopathic%20peripheral%20neuropathy?)